a-dev1/CP-Repo/c++_t/trees/notes.md

 insertion and deletion in middle is costly in vector but not in list.

-## leetcode inorder, preorder, postorder
+## leetcode inorder, preorder, postorder, alltraverse in single flow